dyaa/Laravel-pushover/README.md

 composer require dyaa/pushover:dev-master
 ```

-After that, you'll need to run `composer update` to download the latest Version and updating the autoloader.

 Once dyaa/pushover is installed, you need to register the ServiceProvider.
 To do that open `app/config/app.php` and add the following to the `providers` key.